Living in Switzerland: Best cities for expats in Switzerland

-Looking where to live in Switzerland?
-Explore our guide to popular expat locations in Switzerland, including Bern, Zurich, Geneva, Basel and Lugano.
+Looking where to live in Switzerland as an expat?
+Explore our guide to the top cities to live in Switzerland for expats including Bern, Zurich, Geneva, Lausanne and Lugano.

-With a population of 122,178 (half the size of Zurich), newcomers to Switzerland may be surprised to learn that Berne is the capital city.
+With a population of 131,554 in 2015 (half the size of Zurich), expats looking to live in Switzerland may be surprised to learn that Bern is the capital city.
 Located near the linguistic border between French and German Switzerland, the city combines the plateaus of the western region with the eastern mountains.
 All major Swiss political decisions are made in Berne, a surprisingly international city for its size.
 The medieval city centre is recognised by UNESCO as a Cultural World Heritage Site and still retains elements of its 12th century origins.
-The city also possesses one of the longest shopping promenades in Europe.
-Transport connections to other major Swiss cities are very good, with various motorways, an extensive rail network and an airport nearby.
+Despite its Old World charm, the city also possesses one of the longest shopping promenades in Europe, making it one of the best cities for expats in Switzerland seeking a mix of history with modern conveniences.
+Residents living in Bern enjoy frequent and reliable transport connections to other major Swiss cities through various motorways, an extensive rail network and an airport nearby.

 The city is arranged in 12 districts, which contain one to four neighbourhoods each.
 Main sights include the Kunsthaus, a classic modern art museum, Bahnhofstrasse (considered the Champs d’Elysees of Zurich), and Grossmunster, a church built in the 9th century.

-Geneva is one of Switzerland’s most multicultural cities.
+Geneva is one of the country's most multicultural cities and best cities to live in Switzerland for expats.
 It hosts the headquarters of numerous international organisations including the United Nations, the Red Cross and the World Health Organisation.
-Due to the high numbers of diplomats and high-ranking politicians working in Geneva, as well as the rich history and stunning scenery, the cost of living in Geneva is even higher than in Zurich.
+Due to the high numbers of diplomats and high-ranking politicians working and living in Geneva, as well as the rich history and stunning scenery, the cost of living in Geneva is just under Zurich's.
 In addition to the international organisations, which are open to the public, the main attractions include the large shopping district, the preserved old town and Lake Geneva with its famous fountain.
 Transport links to Geneva are very good, with a large international airport and connections to the Swiss and French rail and motorway systems.
-In the winter months, many pass through Geneva on their way to the Alps’ best ski resorts.
+In the winter months, residents living in Geneva have an easy acces to the Alps’ best ski resorts.

-The city of Basel, located in northwest Switzerland, offers its inhabitants a great geographical position for enjoying Switzerland, France and Germany.
-It is considered a European cultural centre despite its small size.
+The city of Basel, located in northwest Switzerland, offers its inhabitants a great geographical position to enjoy living in Switzerland, France and Germany.
+It is considered a European cultural centre despite its small size – making it a great home base for expats seeking the top cities to live in Switzerland.
 Small, winding backstreets in the old town connect shopping districts, museums and heritage sites.
-Picturesque views over the River Rhine can be enjoyed from numerous spots across the city and the river plays an important role in exporting and importing goods, since Basel is Switzerland’s only outlet to the ocean.
+Those living in Basel are treated to picturesque views over the River Rhine, which can be seen from numerous spots across the city.
+The river plays an important role in exporting and importing goods, since Basel is Switzerland’s only outlet to the ocean.
 There is also heavy industry along the main international borders with France and Germany.
-Transport connections are exceptionally good in Basel due to its sea port, international airport and proximity to both Zurich and Berne.
+Transport connections are exceptionally good in Basel due to its sea port, international airport and proximity to both Zurich and Bern.

-Switzerland’s most southern town, often regarded as the capital of Italian-speaking Switzerland, is a stark contrast to other towns of the country.
-The extreme climate ranges from metres of snowfall in winter to high temperatures averaging 27 degrees Celsius in the summer, which attracts visitors from the German and French speaking regions.
-Due to the Mediterranean summers, winemaking is a key source of income for the Ticinese (inhabitants of Italian Switzerland).
+Switzerland’s most southern town, Lugano, often regarded as the capital of Italian-speaking Switzerland, is a stark contrast to other best cities to live in Switzerland.
+The extreme climate ranges from metres of snowfall in winter to high temperatures averaging 27 degrees Celsius in the summer, which attracts visitors from the German and French speaking regions and also expats looking for where to live in Switzerland minus any unfavourable weather.
+Due to the Mediterranean summers, winemaking is a key source of income for the Ticinese (residents living in Lugano and he rest of Italian Switzerland).
 The Italian influence on the region is identifiable in its architecture, food, mannerisms, and even driving.
-Lugano is located an hour’s train ride from Milan.
+Living in Lugano is convenient as it is located only an hour’s train ride from Milan.

 Reaching the slopes is easy, with airports located in and around the main resorts.
 Geneva, Berne, Zurich, Lugano, and Milan (Italy) airports are well-connected to the mountains via train and bus.
 Some resorts such as Zermatt, Murren and Wengen are completely car-free, so driving there is not an option.